-Neighbourhoodie was a prototype active garment based created as game system for which new experiences, games, could be developed.
+Neighbourhoodie was a prototype of an active garment-based game system for which new experiences could be developed.
 The hoodie contained a basic sensor and actuator infrastructure (such as speakers in the hood, proximity detection to other hoodies, gesture detection) that would form the support for the gaming experiences.

 See the team’s playful concept video here: Neighbourhoodie

 Neighbourhoodie led to a spin-off workshop series called Project HoodiePlay in September 2010.
 Under the theme “Build Your Own World”, the CFC Media Lab led workshops where participants made their Hoodie “zombie-tag” ready for a widespread, participatory game.
 Working with Kate Hartman and David McCallum to design the workshop for the 2010 01SJ Biennial (ZER01, San Jose), here are some of the results: